-During this time, the government will pay the interest on your Federal Perkins, Direct Subsidized, and Subsidized Federal Stafford Loans while the principal is delayed.
+During this time, the government will pay the interest on your Direct Subsidized and Subsidized Federal Stafford Loans while the principal is delayed.
 While you won’t pay your loans off any faster, you also won’t have to worry about accruing interest while your payments are paused.

 This is not the case for unsubsidized loans, however.
 If you have an unsubsidized loan, you might benefit from using a student loan deferment calculator to see the amount of interest you will accrue while in deferment.